richard200/phase-4-final-project/README.md

-3. Install the project dependencies npm install or yarn install
+3. Install the project dependencies npm install

-4. To view the app in the browser. npm start or yarn start
+4. To view the app in the browser. npm start

-# Backend
+# Backend installation
 This application requires a backend api built on Ruby on Rails.
-You can find the repository for the backend API here: <>.
-Please follow the instructions in the backend repository's readme file to set up the backend api before running this application.
+You can find the repository for the backend API here:
+1. Clone the repository
+  git@github.com:richard200/backend-final.git

+2. Bundle install to install the dependencies
+3. Run db:migrate to create the migrations
+4. Run rails s to get the server running

 # Authors